RoganDawes/LOGITacker/README.md

 } logitacker_usb_hidraw_rf_frame_representation_t;
 ```

-## Headless use / Automation
+## 3.7 Headless use / Automation

 t.b.d.

 Demo: https://youtu.be/nMoaXDQJNZ8

-# Other vVideo usage examples (Twitter)
+# 4 Other video usage examples (Twitter)

 Note: The videos have been created throughout development and command syntax has likely changed (and will change).
 Please use tab completion and CLI inline help.
 All examples are included in current firmware.

-## Discover a device
+## 4.1 Discover a device

 Video: https://twitter.com/mame82/status/1126038501185806336

 Note: Discovery, especially of presentation clickers, has been improved since this test video.

-## Sniff pairing and eavesdropping for an encrypted keyboard
+## 4.2 Sniff pairing and eavesdropping for an encrypted keyboard

 Video: https://twitter.com/mame82/status/1128036281936642051